srct/roomlist/README.md

 Now, to configure your newly created database with the project settings, and set up your project's cryptographic key, copy the secret.py.template in settings/ to secret.py.
 Follow the comment instructions provided in each file to set your secret key and database info.

+Also copy config.py.template to config.py.
+You won't need to make any changes here off the bat.
+See more information about this file under the 'Deployment' section.

+Run `python manage.py makemigrations` to create the tables and rows and columns for your database.
+This command generates sql code based on your database models.
+If you don't see output noting the creation of a number of models, add the app name to the end of the command, e.g. `python manage.py makemigrations housing`.

-Run `python manage.py makemigrations` and `python manage.py migrate` to configure something called 'migrations', which allow you to make changes to the tables in your database without screwing up existing information.
+Then run `python manage.py migrate` to execute that sql code and set up your database.
+Migrations also track how you've changed your models over the life of your database, which allows you to make changes to your tables without screwing up existing information.

-Then run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
+Finally, run `python manage.py createsuperuser` to create an admin account, using the same username and email as you'll access through CAS.
+This means your 'full' email address, for instance gmason@masonlive.gmu.edu.
+Your password will be handled through CAS, so you can just use 'password' here.

-Finally, run `python manage.py syncdb` to set up all the tables in your empty database.
+(If you accidentally skip this step, you can run `python manage.py shell` and edit your user from there.)

+## Loading in demo data

+The project includes a number of json files with demo data to load into the database, for Majors and also for all freshman housing.
+Run `python manage.py loaddata accounts/major_fixtures.json`.
+You'll see output saying 'Installed 79 objects from 1 fixture(s) if all goes smoothly.
+Follow this with `python manage.py loaddata housing/initial_data.json` and a sizeable number of housing objects should be 'installed'.

 ## Starting up the test server